2. Legal Framework

 4.2 Allow wastewater to flow into road drains.

-4.3 Allow detergent or disinfectant to contaminate the working area.
+4.3 Allow detergent or disinfectant to contaminate the working

 4.4 Take water from fire hydrants.